Commercialising educational resources

 For more information on moral rights, refer to Plagiarism and moral rights.

-For more information on commercialisation of intellectual property, please contact bluebox, the commercialisation and intellectual property management company for QUT.
+For more information on commercialisation of intellectual property, please refer to the Intellectual Property Policy.